etingof/pysnmp/docs/source/examples/hlapi/v3arch/asyncio/contents.rst

 "callback hell".

-With `asyncio` built-in facilities, you could run many SNMP queries in parallel and/or sequentially, interleave SNMP queries with I/O operations with other systems.
+With `asyncio` built-in facilities, you could run many SNMP queries in parallel and/or sequentially, interleave SNMP queries with other I/O operations.
 See `asyncio resources <http://asyncio.org>`_ repository for other `asyncio`-compatible modules.

 In most examples approximate analogues of well known Net-SNMP snmp* tools